The Bank of Cyprus Oncology Centre: Supporting Life

 Subin joined Attikouris Medical after working on Varian equipment in Dubai.
 He moved full-time to Cyprus in March 2019 to support the project, providing round-the-clock technical support.
 As he recounts:

-“The Varian Truebeam and Vitalbeam linacs are both technologically advanced and highly complex.
+“The Varian TrueBeam and VitalBeam linacs are both technologically advanced and highly complex.
 All parts are integrated here at the centre.
 In the first few months, each customer will face some issues in terms of equipment stability and calibration.
 But we are here to make sure these issues are resolved, and we have been successful.”

 The joint objective of both the Oncology Centre and Attikouris Medical is 100% uptime.
 One accelerator has been in operation for one year, and has achieved 99.5% uptime, which is excellent performance for the first year.

-Dr. Andri Peraticou is Director of Medical Physics at the Bank of Cyprus Oncology Centre.
+Mrs. Andri Peraticou is Director of Medical Physics at the Bank of Cyprus Oncology Centre.
 Her impression of the training and wider Varian performance is delivered from the viewpoint of an expert specialist:

 “The software is extremely good: more efficient. … I’m on the radiation safety committee.
 Since we got the new software, our radiation incidents have gone down.
 It’s such an integrated system that it is safer.”